 The six GPs who made the move from Alton House to The Rookery in 1974 were Drs McNeill, Walker, Dossetor, Wallace, Baxter and Wiggins.
 The chart below records all of the partners and employed doctors who have worked at the surgery since then (it does not include the many GP trainees/‘registrars’ and various locums who have worked at the practice – the line has to be drawn somewhere!).
 Obviously there have been and are a large number of nursing, dispensary, reception and various forms of administrative staff working at the practice too.
 This has been an increasing feature over the decades and a snapshot in October 2017 showed 40 staff employed at the practice aside from the doctors.
 The role of Practice Manager has evolved during this time.
 The first person who could be defined as a manager for the practice was Nel Howden, who worked at Alton House, initially in the dispensary.
 She was succeeded by Hilda Noble in 1973 who therefore came to The Rookery as Practice Manager in 1974.
 She retired in 1985, being replaced by Jean Bucknell (1985-1991).
 Then came Jane Taylor (1991-2009) followed by Scott Burley (2009-date).

-The surgery has slowly continued to expand over the years, including acquiring extra space in The Rookery House building.
+The surgery has slowly continued to expand over the years, including acquiring extra space in the Rookery House building.
 In 1997 it extended into what was named the Alton Wing, after the old surgery building (no-one appears to have been aware at the time that further back the name Alton originally had come from the Gray family’s origins in Hampshire).
 How unaware we can be of the history all around us – in that regard it’s also of interest that the lovely waiting room mural was painted in 1999 (since first publishing this page in 2019, the mural has been painted over, so I’ve added a photograph of it below).

 1974-1988: Dossetor (one of the six partners who came from Alton House in 1974; started in 1954)